Interested in getting started with cattle? There’s a lot to learn about caring for these large but productive animals!

 Guernseys rank among the best of the dairy breeds for longevity.
 They can commonly stay in the dairy herd until 6 to 8 years of age, and occasionally longer.

 Guernsey meat is generally lean.
-However, it is by no means too lean for an enjoyable eating experience with some care.
+However, it is by no means too lean for an enjoyable eating experience.
 Some producers find that allowing a Guernsey steer to continue nursing for as long as possible helps ensure a good finish without the need for grain.

 - Is little bluestem good for cows?